-These are real napkin rings as in they are hard and stiff and keep their shape.
-They are not just a piece of lace tied around the napkin.
+My lace napkin rings are hardened and stiff and keep their shape when used.
+They are not just a piece of lace tied around the napkin, they are proper rings.
 These will last and can be used over and over.

 I want to let you know that it is really easy to make them, and rather cheap too.

-I chose this bit of vintage lace.
-I measured around a cardboard tube how much fabric I needed per ring and then I simply cut through the lace, aiming for the best spot in the design.
-And then I hand stitched the seam.
+I chose this bit of vintage lace ribbon.
+I measured how much fabric I needed per ring and then I simply cut through the lace, aiming for the best spot in the design.

 It is hard to make out, I know.
 But I just winged it with my needle and thread, using stitches and loops and little knots.
-Just go slow, try to follow the pattern as best as you can and realize that if your thread matches your fabric well enough it will be almost invisible.
+Just go slow, try to follow the pattern as best as you can.
+If your thread color matches your fabric the stitches will be almost invisible.